Lumbosacral stenosis, Cauda Equina Syndrome (narrowing of the vertebral canal in the lumbar and sacral region) in Dogs

 Prevention

-In dog breeds that are genetically susceptible to the disease, targeted breeding selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
-In breeding, this is applied to promote specific characteristics in dogs and cats. can help reduce the risk.
-Regular veterinary examinations can help detect early signs of the disease and act in a timely manner.
+In dog breeds that are genetically susceptible to the disease, targeted breeding can help reduce the risk.
+Regular veterinary check-ups can help detect early signs of the disease and allow for timely intervention.

 Pet owners should be careful to avoid excessive strain and traumatic events that could affect the dog’s spine.
 This includes, for example, avoiding jumps from great heights or carrying heavy loads.